 What if there is no equivalent course at Rice?

 TRAN credit counts as elective credit that can be used to satisfy general degree requirements.
 TRAN 100 satisfies total hours necessary for graduation and TRAN 300 hours count toward the upper‐level hours required for graduation.

 Does Rice accept credit for online courses?

 Courses completed online at a regionally-accredited institution are currently eligible to receive transfer credit at Rice.
-Rice equivalent credit for online courses will not be awarded by some departments.
-The current, official list of these departments is at http://registrar.rice.edu/students/transfer_credit/.
+Rice equivalent credit for online courses may not be awarded by some departments.

 Do I have to take an FWIS course even if I have transfer credit for an English course?

 Yes.
 All new students must complete a FWIS course in their first year at Rice to meet graduation requirements.
 If a new transfer student would like a course to be reviewed for FWIS Rice equivalency, the student must follow the petition instructions found at http://pwc.rice.edu/policies.